KaliAbebe/Phase-3-Hackathon/README.md

-This is a simple App to get inspiration from for every day life.
+This is a simple App to get inspiration for every day life.